MichaelRudy/Excel2CSV/README.md

 - Converts .xlsx file types to .csv for programs that process unicode encoded files.
 - Portability allows users to process excel files by simply copying and pasting Excel2CSV into directories.

-## Further Builds
-- Create similar function to process .docx to .txt with UTF-8 encoding.

 ## DEMO

 - Copy and paste Excel2CSV-main into any directory.
 Script will walk through each folder and scan for files that end with '.xlsx'